rmosolgo/rmosolgo.github.io/source/_posts/2016-08-06-summer-reading-specializing-ruby.markdown

 - Zero-Overhead Debugging
 - Interpreting Native Extensions

-#### TL;DR:

-JRuby+Truffle is really fast and implements (or _can implement_) all of Ruby's features.
-The paper is full of statements like this one (from section 5):

-> The techniques in this chapter have given us a way to implement metaprogramming operations as efficiently as conventional operations...
-During peak performance ... the technique has zero-overhead compared to conventional operations.

-And benchmarks like this one:

-{% img /images/jruby_truffle/jruby_truffle_benchmark_example.png 500 %}

-_(JRuby+Truffle is 30x faster than CRuby 2.2.2)_

-The only question I have is, how bad is the warm-up cost in practice?
-All of JRuby+Truffle's benchmarks are at "peak performance", but the system is "cold" at start-up, and many triggers in the program can cause the system to de-optimize.

 ## Introduction to Truffle and Graal

 Seaton's work is built on top of two existing Java projects: __Truffle__ and __Graal__ (pronunciation: 😖❓).